-ITEM A Call to Order and Vice Chair Report
+Call to Order and Vice Chair Report

-Governor Laura A. Crandall, Vice Chair of the Board, will call the meeting to order, recognize Board members participating by phone or absent, and provide a Vice Chair Report as needed.
+Laura A. Crandall, Vice Chair of the Board, called the meeting to order shortly after 1:00 p.m. and welcomed all in attendance.

-ITEM A.1 Welcome to New Board Member - Tiffany Middlemas
+Welcome to New Board Member - Tiffany Middlemas

-Governor Crandall will welcome Tiffany Middlemas, the newly appointed Student Representative to the Truman State University Board of Governors.
+Laura A. Crandall welcomed Tiffany Middlemas, the newly appointed Student Representative to the Truman State University Board of Governors.

-ITEM B Minutes for Open Sessions of Meetings on June 16, 2018 and July 9, 2018
+Minutes for Open Sessions of Meetings on June 16, 2018 and July 9, 2018 Sarah Burkemper moved the adoption of the following resolution: